 - Encourage children to increase their liquid intake which also increases the frequency of urinating.

-- To avoid constipation, offer a diet rich in fibers such as whole gain bread; oatmeal; fruits (apples, bananas, strawberries, oranges); dark-colored vegetables (spinach, broccoli, carrots); potatoes; beans and even popcorn
+- To avoid constipation, offer a diet rich in fibres such as whole grain bread; oatmeal; fruits (apples, bananas, strawberries, oranges); dark-coloured vegetables (spinach, broccoli, carrots); potatoes; beans and even popcorn

 - Avoid caffeine which irritates the bladder